Oxalate dumping is not a daily phrase even in the healthcare set up. However, it is not a new phrase either for people with oxalate sensitivity.

 One of the places you will hear the words oxalate dumping being bandied about quite often is in the social media oxalate support groups.

-In precise, oxalate dumping often comes when you stop eating certain foods.
+Research has so far concluded that, oxalate dumping comes when you stop eating certain foods.

 That is, when you make changes in your lifestyle to eliminate dietary oxalate, your body becomes susceptible to experiencing oxalate dumping symptoms as response, before it adjusts to the change.